25 Sep 2024

 What is EDI 940?

 EDI 940, or the Warehouse Shipping Order, is an electronic document used by a company to instruct a third-party warehouse or logistics provider to ship goods to a specific destination.
-It outlines important shipping details such as the items to be shipped, their quantities, and the shipping method to be used.
-The document is typically sent from a retailer, manufacturer, or supplier to their warehouse partner.
+It outlines important shipping details such as:

-For example, when a retailer receives an order from a customer, they may send an EDI 940 to their third-party logistics (3PL) provider or warehouse partner to instruct them to pick, pack, and ship the goods on their behalf.
+When a retailer receives a customer order, they may send an EDI 940 to their third-party logistics (3PL) provider or warehouse partner to pick, pack, and ship the goods on their behalf.

 Purpose of EDI 940

-The primary purpose of EDI 940 is to automate the communication of shipping instructions from a business to its warehouse or logistics provider.
-It helps eliminate manual paperwork, reducing errors and ensuring that shipments are processed faster and more accurately.
+The primary purpose of EDI 940 is to automate the communication of shipping instructions between businesses and warehouses.
+It eliminates manual paperwork, reducing errors and ensuring faster processing.

-3. Supporting Multiple Shipping Scenarios: Manage complex shipping scenarios, such as partial shipments, special instructions, and multiple shipping locations.
+• Supporting Multiple Shipping Scenarios – Manages partial shipments, special instructions, and multiple locations.

 Key Components of EDI 940

-• ST (Transaction Set Header): Marks the beginning of the transaction and identifies it as an EDI 940 document.
+• ST (Transaction Set Header) – Identifies the document as an EDI 940.

-• W05 (Shipping Order Identification): Contains key information about the shipping order, such as the order number, date, and shipping method.
+• W05 (Shipping Order Identification) – Includes order number, date, and shipping method.

-• N1 (Party Identification): Identifies the entities involved in the shipping process, including the shipper, consignee (recipient), and third-party warehouse.
+• N1 (Party Identification) – Identifies the shipper, consignee, and third-party warehouse.

-• LX (Transaction Set Line Number): Provides details about the line items included in the shipping order.
+• LX (Transaction Set Line Number) – Details about the line items in the order.

-• W06 (Line Item Detail): Specifies the individual items to be shipped, including item numbers, descriptions, quantities, and packaging instructions.
+• W06 (Line Item Detail) – Specifies item numbers, descriptions, quantities, and packaging details.

-• N9 (Reference Identification): Provides additional reference information related to the shipment, such as order numbers or special handling instructions.
+• N9 (Reference Identification) – Includes reference numbers and special handling instructions.

 EDI 940 Workflow Example

-1. Order Received: A retailer receives an online order from a customer.
+1. Order Received – A retailer receives a customer order.

-2. Create EDI 940: The retailer generates an EDI 940 document containing shipping instructions, including the customer’s address, item details, and the requested shipping method.
+2. Create EDI 940 – The retailer generates an EDI 940 document containing shipping details.

-5. Warehouse Sends EDI 945: Once the order is fulfilled, the warehouse sends an EDI 945 (Warehouse Shipping Advice) back to the retailer, confirming that the shipment has been processed and is on its way.
+5. Warehouse Sends EDI 945 – Once shipped, the warehouse sends back EDI 945 (Warehouse Shipping Advice) confirming fulfillment.

 Benefits of EDI 940